St Joseph's College, Hunters Hill: Sport

 GPS sports include athletics, Australian rules football, basketball, cricket, cross country, football (soccer), tennis, rowing, rugby union, swimming, and water polo.

 Rugby union

-St. Joseph's has a very proud, strong tradition in rugby union, being widely renowned as one of Australia's great rugby nurseries.
+St. Joseph's has a strong tradition in rugby union, being widely renowned as one of Australia's rugby nurseries.
+St. Joseph's joined the AAGPS (NSW) Rugby in 1895.
 Over the years, the college has produced many well known players who have represented at grade, state and national levels, including three Wallaby Captains.
-St. Joseph's proud history is displayed through their many 1st and 2nd XV premierships in the AAGPS competitions.
+St. Joseph's history is displayed through their many 1st and 2nd XV premierships in the AAGPS competitions.
 Their most recent 1st XV success was in 2019, where the college won their 56th 1st XV premiership while the 2nd XV and 3rd XV were also undefeated to win their premierships.

 Football

 St Joseph's has a storied history in AAGPS Football, winning premierships in both the 1st & 2nd XI in the inaugural competition in 1988.
 The College has won five 1st XI premierships (1988, 1997, 2012, 2022, 2023) and three 2nd XI premierships (1988, 1998, 2012).
 The 'Lower Park' complex was refurbished in 2019 with a new grandstand and dugouts, and hosts one of the premier natural turf Football pitches in Sydney.

 'Lower Park' at the Park complex.